Southern Miss visits Tate and Appalachian State

 Boone, North Carolina; Wednesday, 6:30 p.m.
 EST

-BOTTOM LINE: Appalachian State plays Southern Miss after Myles Tate scored 25 points in Appalachian State’s 80-76 win over the Georgia State Panthers.
+BOTTOM LINE: Appalachian State hosts Southern Miss after Myles Tate scored 25 points in Appalachian State’s 80-76 win against the Georgia State Panthers.

-The Mountaineers are 8-3 in home games.
-Appalachian State ranks seventh in the Sun Belt in rebounding averaging 33.7 rebounds.
-CJ Huntley leads the Mountaineers with 7.3 boards.
+The Mountaineers have gone 8-3 in home games.
+Appalachian State averages 10.8 turnovers per game and is 6-3 when it wins the turnover battle.

-The Golden Eagles are 5-6 in conference games.
-Southern Miss allows 75.7 points to opponents while being outscored by 3.1 points per game.
+The Golden Eagles have gone 5-6 against Sun Belt opponents.
+Southern Miss ranks second in the Sun Belt scoring 33.7 points per game in the paint led by Deantoni Gordon averaging 7.0.

 Appalachian State makes 45.1% of its shots from the field this season, which is 2.0 percentage points higher than Southern Miss has allowed to its opponents (43.1%).
 Southern Miss has shot at a 43.4% clip from the field this season, 4.9 percentage points above the 38.5% shooting opponents of Appalachian State have averaged.

-Denijay Harris is scoring 16.4 points per game and averaging 10.8 rebounds for the Golden Eagles.
-Deantoni Gordon is averaging 11.1 points and 6.2 rebounds over the last 10 games.
+Denijay Harris is scoring 16.4 points per game with 10.8 rebounds and 1.3 assists for the Golden Eagles.
+Gordon is averaging 11.1 points and 6.2 rebounds while shooting 63.5% over the last 10 games.

 LAST 10 GAMES: Mountaineers: 7-3, averaging 69.1 points, 32.5 rebounds, 14.1 assists, 5.9 steals and 2.9 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 61.7 points per game.